LLM4AD: Large Language Models for Autonomous Driving -- Concept, Review, Benchmark, Experiments, and Future Trends: Concept of LLM4AD

 \subsection{Executor}

-The executor acts as the bridge between LLMs' textual outputs and the current autonomous driving policy.
-It takes the generated LMPs $P$ from LLMs and executes it in the corresponding environment.
-This allows the codes to interact with the current status of the ego vehicle and enables the generated programs to deploy their intended driving behaviors in the real or simulated environment.
-In our scope, different autonomous driving systems will have some differences in how those codes are executed by their respective executors.
+The executor bridges the gap between the LLMs' textual outputs and the autonomous driving policy.
+It receives the generated policies/LMPs $P$ and executes them in the corresponding environment, allowing the code to interact with the ego vehicle's status and deploy the intended behaviors in real or simulated settings.
+Execution specifics may vary depending on the underlying autonomous driving system.